csiro-robotics/ohm/docs/docusage.md

 The `NdtMap` is an extension of the `OccupancyMap` which adds normal distribution transforms semantics.
 This adds a covariance representation to each voxel which can be used to represent a "surfel" within the voxel.
-See that class for more details.
+See `CovarianceVoxel` for more details.
 The `NdtMap` should always be populated (in CPU) using the `RayMapperNdt`.

 # Iterating a map